portableant/museologi.st/blog/2022-09-02-leaving-fitzwilliam-museum.md

 geo_lat: 52.200205
 geo_lon: 0.119892
 tags:
-  - Museums
+  - museums
-  - Job Hunting
+  - job hunting
-  - Redundancy
+  - redundancy
-  - Legacy
+  - legacy
 ---
 Today was my last day at the Fitzwilliam Museum after nearly 4.5 years of turbulent times - pandemic, new leadership, restructure.
 The Museum has gone through a belated period of organisational change, and I left as part of this process.
 I